kevchant/AzureDevOps-AzureSQLDatabase/README.md

 # Database Project for Azure SQL Database

-Example of a SQL Server Database Project that deploys to an Azure SQl Database in Azure DevOps.
+Example of a SQL Server Database Project that deploys to an Azure SQL Database in Azure DevOps.

 It uses a YAML pipeline, which is in the AzureDevOpsTemplates folder.